erikaduan/r_tips/Rladies_volcano_plots.md

 Data visualisation via volcano plots
 ================
-Erika Duan and Chuanxin Liu
+**Authors:** Erika Duan and Chuanxin Liu
-October 8, 2018
+**Date:** October 8, 2018

 As a wet-lab immunologist, most of my job involves trying to **find** and then **illustrate** meaningful patterns from large biological datasets.

 We obtain **a lot** of data from RNA sequencing experiments.
-These are experiments which look at how many mRNA molecules (i.e. messenger signals) are found in an object and how these signals differ in quantity across multiple objects.
+These are experiments which look at how many mRNA molecules (i.e. message signals) are found in an object and how these signals differ in quantity across multiple objects.

 We often analyse datasets with changes across &gt;10,000 signals between &gt;=2 different objects.
 A [volcano plot](https://en.wikipedia.org/wiki/Volcano_plot_(statistics)) is one way we visualise all statistically significant versus non-significant differences in one graph.